-Certificate of Achievement in Paramedic Training
+Certificate of Achievement in Paramedic Training (EMT-P)

 Anatomy and physiology, paramedic preparation and emergency medical technician skills are all prerequisite classes in this paramedic training certificate program.
 From there, students have to complete 44 units worth of coursework.
 The curriculum in the paramedic training program is made up of the following classes: trauma skills, medical skills, medical training, clinical integration, hospital clinical experience and paramedic pediatric and obstetrical skills.
 Finally, there is an internship requirement in the program.

-Associate of Arts in Paramedic Training
+Associate of Science in Paramedic Training

 The major coursework completed in the paramedic training certificate program is identical in the associate's degree program.
 The difference between the programs is that students must also complete general education classes as part of the associate's degree program.
 The entire program requires a minimum of 60 units.